However the ONLY ones who dare stand up against the Celestial Dragons were Monkey D. Luffy and Fisher Tiger.

 Slavery.
 Slaves are forced to do all their master's deeds until they die of exhaustion.
 If they try to escape, their collars explode.
 No matter how bad they suffer, they are forced to smile, to show respect to their abusive masters.
 In fact, slaves don't even have the right to cry!
 Even though there is no romance or sexual intercourse in this manga, it is very likely that female slaves are sexually abused (which explains Hancock and her sisters' hatred of men).

 In Hancock and her sisters' case, they were even fed Devil Fruits to satisfy their masters.
-Sexual undertones aside, it's still fucking scary, because it definitely means their masters enjoyed watching people suffer.
+Sexual undertones aside, it can still scare the living crap out of you, because it definitely means their masters enjoyed watching people suffer.

 Caesar Clown: the hellish child of The Joker and a Hannya mask, expert of Weapons of Mass Destruction, capable of turning his body into a mass of deadly gas and using his own men as guinea pigs to test his biological weapon all while he plays the good guy's role to them.
 Now that you know this, think again about all those kidnapped children and let the Fridge Horror in.